William T. Dickens, PhD

 Covers transportation and land-use patterns; externalities; special costs and social benefits of various modes of transportation, ownership, regulations, and financing of various modes of transportation; and economics of new technology in transportation.

 Applies the tools of economics to environmental issues.
 Explores taxonomy of environmental effects; externalities; the commons problem; taxation, regulations, marketable permits, and property rights as a solution; measuring benefits of cleaner air and water, noise abatement, and recreational areas; global issues including tropical deforestation and acid rain; and the relevance of economics to the environmental debate.

 ECON 3424.
 Law and Economics.
 4 Hours.

 Focuses on how an understanding of the law is furthered by an awareness of the economic background against which it operates.
 Draws from economic principles, developing concepts such as efficiency, property rights, regulation, and income distribution.
+Uses mathematical notation to model the incentives created by various legal rules.
+Solutions to cost minimization and utility maximization problems reveal whether particular laws induce economic agents to act in a manner consistent with the social optimum.
 Applications of these ideas may include health and safety, the environment, the legal services and insurance industries, and zoning and land use, among others.
-Prereq.
-ECON 1116.